AAA Research Reveals That Some Drivers May Not Grasp the Danger They Pose To Those at the Roadside

 The reality is that drivers are increasingly distracted while driving.
 Previous AAA Foundation research has found that drivers are up to four times as likely to crash if they are talking on a cell phone while driving and up to eight times as likely to be in a crash if texting.

-"If you drive distracted, you may not notice the person on the roadside until it’s too late; and that’s how tragedies occur,” said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
+"If you drive distracted, you may not notice the person on the roadside until it’s too late; and that’s how tragedies occur,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
 “Drivers should constantly scan the road, not their phone.
 If you see something, anything, on the shoulder ahead, slow down and move over.
 It could literally save someone’s life.”

 AAA’s Advice for Drivers